Dave Leech

 David Dower Leech (9 March 1927 – 21 October 2017) was a New Zealand hammer thrower and athletics official.
 He represented his country at the 1962 British Empire and Commonwealth Games.
 In 1997, he won a World Masters hammer throw title in the M70 category.

 Early life and family

-Leech was born on 9 March 1927.
-He married his wife, Patricia Elizabeth, in the 1950s.
+Leech was born in Christchurch on 9 March 1927.
+He was educated at St Bede's College, and then studied at Canterbury College and Christchurch Teachers' College, becoming a primary school teacher.
+He married Patricia Elizabeth Hastie in 1955, and the couple went on to have three children.

 Athletics

 National competition

 Leech won his first national hammer throw championship in 1952, with a distance of 142 ft 8 in.
 It was another 10 years before he won a second national, with a best throw of 169 ft 1/2 in in 1962.
 He went on to win the national title on four occasions in all, with successive victories in 1964 and 1965.
 His best winning throw was 177 ft 6 in in 1964, when he became the first New Zealander to achieve a distance of over 54 metres.

+Leech held the New Zealand residents' record for the hammer throw from 1962 to 1967.